Bottle Refusal Tips: Step-By-Step Guide

 Creating a Comfortable Feeding Environment

-• Choose a quiet space: Find a calm area free from distractions and noise.
+• Choose a quiet space: Feed in a calm area with few distractions.

-• Dim the lights: Soft lighting can create a soothing atmosphere for your baby.
+• Dim the lights: Soft light can help your baby relax.

-• Use a familiar blanket: Wrap your baby in a blanket they recognize to provide comfort.
+• Use a familiar blanket: Keep a known scent nearby for comfort.

-• Hold your baby close: Skin-to-skin contact can help your baby feel secure and relaxed.
+• Hold your baby close: Gentle contact can help your baby feel secure.

-• Stay calm and patient: Your emotions can influence your baby, so maintain a positive demeanor.
+• Stay calm and patient: Your baby may respond to your mood.

 Involving Other Caregivers